boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 - and the synchronous application written in Blech with the support of further C/C++ libraries.

 Blech is a German word and roughly translates as bare metal.
-As its name suggests, a Blech program can run in pretty much anything:
+As its name suggests, a Blech program can run on pretty much anything:

 - directly on "the Blech" in an embedded device,
 - on top of a realtime OS,